AnnaHelene01/SemesterProject2/README.md

 - [Prototype Desktop](https://www.figma.com/file/Nkwl7HFvN0NGFYaifFg7KH/Semester-Project-2---Style-Guide?node-id=78%3A2554&t=gTnywTVPSHomsbPf-1)
 - [Prototype Mobile](https://www.figma.com/file/Nkwl7HFvN0NGFYaifFg7KH/Semester-Project-2---Style-Guide?node-id=113%3A3909&t=gTnywTVPSHomsbPf-1)
   Had to make some changes during coding in order to follow the KISS principle.
+- After coding the profile page i realised i wasnt happy with it, so i changed the design to a more semantic and neat looking design!

 &nbsp;